 - Insufficient for permanent vehicular traffic

-- Shallow depth to confine gravel larger than 1 in
+- Inadequate depth to confine aggregate larger than 1 in

 The 10 cm format is the standard option for surface erosion control on garden slopes, parks, and landscaping projects.
-It works very well with topsoil and grass, where the system becomes invisible once the cover grows.
-It is also used on pedestrian paths and areas of occasional transit, where the load is low and the priority is to stabilize the surface.
+It performs very well with topsoil and grass, where the system becomes invisible once vegetation establishes.
+It is also used on pedestrian paths and occasional-use areas, where loads are low and the priority is surface stabilization.

-15 cm height variant: the deep one for reinforcement and vehicular roadways
+15 cm height variant: the deep option for reinforcement and vehicular roadways

 - Deep confinement: ideal for subbase gravel